Find a Lender-Approved Local Conveyancer in Dorchester

 Recently asked questions about conveyancing in Dorchester

-My wife and I are purchasing a property in Dorchester.
-I might seem paranoid but how we can trust a lawyer?
-On completion day we will need to send money into their account.
-What is the protection we have from them run away with our money?
+Me and my partner are purchasing a apartment in Dorchester.
+I might seem paranoid but how we can trust a solicitor?
+At some point we have to deposit our life savings into their account.
+What protection do we have from them run away with our monies?

 Be assured that all money in a Solicitors client account is 100% safe, and even if your Solicitor ran off with it, the Law Society would reimburse you fully.